 It is these notions of plurilinearity that inspired Jason Shiga to create the narrative that I will now focus on, Meanwhile, which is ostensibly a choose-your-own-adventure story in comic form.
-Unlike most comics, are more or less laid out in a linear manner, the reader cannot simply open this book and read it top to bottom, left to right, start to finish.
+Unlike most comics, which are more or less laid out in a linear manner, the reader cannot simply open this book and read it top to bottom, left to right, start to finish.
 Panels for many different story-threads exist on each page of the book.
 The reader begins at the first panel and follows a tube to the next.
 At certain points, the reader must make a choice.
 For example, do you choose vanilla or chocolate ice cream?
 At these points, a tube will lead out of each choice panel and guide you to a new set of panels on the same page, or possibly on another page, by way of tabs along the side of the book.